Typhoon Kalmaegi (2008): Republic of Korea

 The remnants of Kalmaegi produced heavy rains over the Korean Peninsula, peaking at 237.5 mm in Seoul.
 Rainfall rates were recorded up to 52.5 mm per hour at times, caused water to overflow at several of the major dams along the Han, Nakdong, and Geum Rivers.
 One dam, the Paldang-Dam had to discharge water at a rate of 4,817 m3 per second.
 Eight levees were breached, with a total length of 105 m, due to rising rivers, flooding 93 homes and 87.58 ha of farmland.
 Rains also caused landslide which covered an area of 0.6 ha and washed out a small bridge.
 Four people were killed, another was listed as missing, and a total of 271 were affected by the storm.

 Japan

 Yonaguni, lying at the end of the Ryukyu Islands near Taiwan, experienced strong winds gusting up to 98 km/h.

 Russia

 After moving through the Sea of Japan, the remnants of Kalmaegi brought significant rainfall and strong winds to parts of eastern Russia.
 Winds were reported to be gusting up to 85 km/h in Primorsky Krai and southern Khabarovsk Krai.
 Several rivers in Primorsky were reportedly near flood stage as the storm passed through.
 Offshore, Several ships were stranded during the storm and sent out distress signals.

 Aftermath

 Philippines

 Relief goods, worth ₱138,744 were sent to affected areas within region one.

 Taiwan

 Government officials in Taiwan enacted a large rescue operation involving over 60,000 civilian and government rescue workers.
 Following the severe flooding in Taiwan, officials in mainland China were willing to send fresh vegetables whenever needed.

-Naming

-The name Kalmaegi was submitted to the World Meteorological Organisation's Typhoon Committee by North Korea and was one of the original names submitted for use from January 1, 2000.
-The name Kalmaegi is Korean for a seagull which is a type of bird which lives by the sea.